 - Hand dryer

 - Electric towel rail

-Electrical equipment like plug sockets and light fittings is tested as part of EICR
+Electrical installations like plug sockets and light fittings are tested as part of EICR.

 Equipment not covered by PAT testing guidelines includes:

 - Medical equipment

 - Equipment that is being maintained under another specialised maintenance process (for example, equipment in an explosive environment)

 Do I need to PAT test new equipment?